 - Submit an application to the Canadian Institutes of Health Research (CIHR) or any other national funding agency (i.e. NSERC, any nationally peer reviewed Charity) for funding under Master’s Awards.
 Once results of the peer review for the competition have been made available to the applicant, and the applicant has scored the equivalent of 3.5 or above, but has not been funded by any partner agencies in the competition, the applicant may submit the application to NBHRF for consideration.
 The applicant must submit their original application and all review comments and evaluations to NBHRF through the online process.

 - Propose original research which is directly relevant to the health of New Brunswickers (courses in research methods would not meet this requirement).

-- At the time of application, be accepted into a thesis-based full-time graduate program at a New Brunswick university or academic institution (programs that require a major research project or practicum are not considered thesis-based programs).
+- At the time of application, be accepted into a thesis-based full-time graduate program at a New Brunswick university, college or research institution (programs that require a major research project or practicum are not considered thesis-based programs).
 Funds are released to that institution under the name of the supervisor.

 - Not hold a remunerated academic appointment.

-- Be registered at a New Brunswick university for the tenure of the award and confirm registration status as per the program of study outlined in the original application.
+- Be registered at a New Brunswick university, college or research institution for the tenure of the award and confirm registration status as per the program of study outlined in the original application.